 These actions plainly do not seek direct enforcement of Danish tax law.
 The defendants’ attempt to frame them as seeking to recover lost tax revenue — when the only reason the money was lost is because the defendants in effect allegedly stole it, and the only reason it supposedly concerns tax revenue is because the defendants’ alleged victim was the Danish tax authority — is too clever by half.
 The defendants’ brief admits as much when it drastically mischaracterizes the nature of the plaintiff’s claims in an effort to bring them within the revenue rule.
 They characterize the claims as seeking to recover for “harms suffered as a result of the evasion of a foreign sovereign’s tax laws,” when in fact the plaintiff has not alleged a single instance of tax evasion — it alleges fraud, pure and simple.
 Defendants’ mischaracterization betrays their knowledge that tax evasion is a crucial ingredient in cases barred by the revenue rule in this circuit.41 Indeed, each case they cite and discuss in support of their position involves an underlying scheme of tax evasion.

 This case helps clarify the role of the revenue rule.
-The revenue rule is not a bar to suit just because a foreign government is the plaintiff.
+The revenue rule is not a bar to suit just because a foreign government is a plaintiff.
 Foreign tax collectors can use the U.S. courts to recover stolen monies, but not to collect foreign taxes.